colinpollock/colinpollock.github.io/content/2020-02-14-jeopardy-question-difficulty.md

 Date: 2020-02-14
 Category:
 Tags: jeopardy
 Description: Everyone who watches Jeopardy knows the $1000 question is harder than the $200 question.
 But how much harder?
 And how does difficulty compare between rounds?
 How difficult are Daily Doubles and Final Jeopardy compared to other questions?
-This post will answer each of these questions, and also explore how difficult varies by category.
+This post will answer each of these questions, and also explore how difficulty varies by category.
 Slug: jeopardy-question-difficulty
 ---